49 Different Types of Snakes in Florida

 This is because they have broad chevron stripes on their bodies.
 Their enormous rattle is a warning system, and their tail is nearly black.

-Timber rattlesnakes often reach lengths of 36 to 60 inches (76 to 152 cm).
-They may be able to travel further south, but their range is restricted to twelve counties in Northern Florida.
+Timber rattlesnakes often reach 36 to 60 inches (76 to 152 cm).
+Although they may be able to travel further south, their range is restricted to twelve counties in northern Florida.

 6. North American Racer